TaleLearnCode/NavigatingTheMaze/Demos/0005-Hosting-Options-for-Infinity-Launch-Pad.md

 ## Pros and Cons of the Options

-### Host the Infinity Launch Pad app as is (ASP.NET MVC .NET Framework 4.8) on Azure App Service
+### Host the Launch Pad app as is (ASP.NET MVC .NET Framework 4.8) on Azure App Service

 - **Projected Monthly Cost**: $73.00; assuming S1 Windows App Service (1 Core, 1.75-GB RAM, 50-Gb storage) in the Azure North Central US region.
 - Good, because minimal changes to the existing application.